robiningelbrecht/speedcubing-glossary/README.md

 <table>
     <tr>
         <td><strong>Yau</strong></td>
-        <td>A big cube speedsolving method proposed by Robert Yau, whereby the cross is solved before the cube is fully reduced to the 3x3 stage.</td>
+        <td>A big cube Speed-solving method proposed by Robert Yau, whereby the cross is solved before the cube is fully reduced to the 3x3 stage.</td>
     </tr>
 </table>